-For variable rate loans that reprice frequently with no significant change in credit risk, estimated fair values are based on carrying values at December 31, 2013 and 2012.
-The estimated fair values for other loans are estimated by discounting the future cash flows using current rates at which similar loans would be made to borrowers with similar credit ratings and the same remaining maturities and approximate carrying values of these instruments at December 31, 2013 and 2012.
+For variable rate loans that reprice frequently with no significant change in credit risk, estimated fair values of collateral are based on carrying values at December 31, 2015 and 2014.
+The estimated fair values for other loans are calculated by discounting the future cash flows using current rates at which similar loans would be made to borrowers with similar credit ratings and the same remaining maturities and approximate carrying values of these instruments at December 31, 2015 and 2014.
+Because the loans are demand loan and therefore have no known time horizon, there is no significant impact from fluctuating interest rates.
 For unfunded commitments to extend credit, because there would be no adjustment between fair value and carrying amount for the amount if actually loaned, there is no adjustment to the amount before it is loaned.
-The amount for commitments to extend credit is zero in the tables below because there is no difference between carrying value and fair value, and the amount is not recorded on the consolidated balance sheets as a liability.
+The amount for commitments to extend credit is not listed in the tables below because there is no difference between carrying value and fair value, and the amount is not recorded on the consolidated balance sheets as a liability.